 A settlement reached by Immigrant and Employee Rights Section (IER) of the United States Department of Justice and a private security services company demonstrates how easy it is for companies to go awry of I-9 compliance.
+Hence the importance of I-9 Training.

 The settlement is the culmination of an investigation into whether the private security company discriminated against a worker by requiring documentation above and beyond that required to complete the I-9 process.
 In this particular instance, the complainant was a noncitizen in lawful permanent resident status.